CRTX

 $69

-CRTX doesn't just emulate — it reacts.
-Every frame gets redrawn like a real beam is painting it, with scan structure, mask patterns, bloom, glow, analog signal chaos, and controllable instability all changing based on your footage.
+CRTX is a step beyond CRT simulation.
+Every frame gets redrawn like a real beam is painting it, with scan structure, mask patterns, bloom, glow, analog signal chaos, and controllable instability reacting to motion, luminance, and edges.

 Channelaescripts